 You are alone in your house at night and hear your toilet flushing in the nearby bathroom.
 Your mind starts racing with the possibility of only one explanation: your bathroom is haunted!

-Often, ghost flushing occurs because of a slow water leak from the tank due to a weakened flapper.
+The term ghost flushing is rooted in having a toilet that flushes on its own, but there is no ghost involved.
+This occurs because of a slow water leak from the tank due to a weakened flapper.
 This causes the float to lower which triggers the water to refill the tank.

 How to Determine Where the Leak Is Coming From